 You should never mess with your electrical supply if you don’t know what you are doing.
 Changing light bulbs, switchplates, and light fittings, etc, can all be straightforward; anything else can be dangerous if you don’t have the proper training or expertise to carry out the work.

-If you suspect you might have electrical damage, signs include; a burning smell, outlets being warm to the touch, flickering lights, or your electricity constantly tripping; you should call an electrician to get things checked out to avoid making the issue worse or causing more damage to your home.
+If you suspect you might have electrical damage, signs include; a burning smell, outlets being warm to the touch, flickering lights, or your electricity constantly tripping; you should call an electrician to get things checked out and carry out any necessary repair work or Electrical Panel Upgrade to avoid making the issue worse or causing more damage to your home.

 Gas Engineer

-Gas is a highly volatile substance, and as such, it should be handled with care at all times.
-A gas leak can be dangerous and deadly, from loss of life or property damage; only trained gas engineers should repair gas appliances or your heating system.
+Gas is a highly volatile substance and must be handled with extreme care at all times.
+A gas leak can be dangerous and even deadly, posing serious risks of injury, loss of life, or property damage.
+For this reason, only trained and certified gas engineers should be entrusted to repair gas appliances or your heating system.

-If you have a problem with any gas appliances or the supply in your home, you should isolate the supply, get it turned off, and open all the windows and doors to ventilate the space.
+If you suspect a problem with any gas appliance or the supply in your home, you should immediately isolate the supply, turn it off if safe to do so, and open all windows and doors to ventilate the area.

 Plumber